Glossary

 • First Aider/First Aid Officer

-A person who has successfully completed a nationally accredited training course that has given them the competencies required to administer first aid (also see definition of First Aid Training).
+A person who has successfully completed a nationally accredited training course or equivalent level of training that has given them the competencies required to administer first aid (also see definition of First Aid Training).

 • First Nations Peoples